ramipellumbi/FASTRAQ/README.md

 3. I wanted to be able to easily generate swagger documentation.
 4. I wanted runtime type safety and validation for my API.
 5. I wanted to be able to easily trace and group logs back to the request that invoked them.
-6. I want to easily be able to mark routes as authentication required.
+6. I want to easily be able to mark routes as "requires authentication" vs. "no authentication required".

 The below is an elaboration on how I achieved these wants.